Is Ivy Poisonous to Humans? Exploring the Facts

 When urushiol oil comes into contact with the skin, it can cause an allergic reaction known as contact dermatitis.
 According to an article on ScienceAlert, the reaction occurs because urushiol binds to a protein called CD1a, which is present on the surface of certain immune cells in the skin.
 This triggers an immune response that leads to inflammation, itching, and the formation of blisters.

 It’s important to note that urushiol oil can also cause reactions when it is inhaled.
 When burning poisonous plants that contain urushiol, the oil can be released into the air in the form of smoke.
-Inhaling this smoke can cause irritation in the lungs and nasal passages, which can lead to coughing, wheezing, and difficulty breathing.
+Inhaling this smoke can irritate the lungs and nasal passages, which can lead to coughing, wheezing, and difficulty breathing.

 Urushiol oil is a substance found in all parts of poisonous plants that can cause skin irritation, rashes, and blisters.
 It can also cause respiratory problems when inhaled.
 Understanding the chemical properties of urushiol and how it causes reactions is crucial for avoiding exposure and minimizing the risk of adverse effects.